shiningdota/Finetuning-LLM-to-GGUF-for-Daily-Usage/README.md

 # Finetuning LLM with Unsloth and converting to GGUF model for daily usage
 Hello everyone!
 This repo aims to show that training or finetuning LLM become faster, and LLM become more flexible to use in any computer devices with GGUF model.
 Thanks to Unsloth AI for making the LLM training process become faster also easier and llama.cpp for the quantization method.
-Make sure to visit their repo:
+Make sure to visit them:
 - [Unsloth](https://unsloth.ai/)
 - [Llama.cpp](https://github.com/ggerganov/llama.cpp)

 ## Finetuning project with Alpaca Instruct in Bahasa Indonesia
 In this project, i tried to finetuning **Llama-3.2-3B-Instruct** with Alpaca + Dolly datasets from [MBZUAI-Bactrian-X](https://huggingface.co/datasets/MBZUAI/Bactrian-X).
 The train_loss result were pretty good!
+I used Google Collab for training and used the T4 GPU.
 I shared the notebook so you guys can try to experiment or messing with the notebook!

 **NOTE**: For alpaca instruct training, make sure to set the "alpaca_prompt" and all the instruction language same as the dataset.
 In this case, I make the prompt and instruction fully in Bahasa Indonesia.
 Because during experiment, if the prompt and the instruction language same as dataset, somehow the train_loss become lower and more stable.
 But if I set the prompt and the instruction in different language (example: dataset in Bahasa Indonesia but prompt and instruction in English), the train_loss become worst and not stable.
 So, make sure if you want to change the dataset, change the prompt and instruction too!